bmikolajczyk/DIG4715c/README.md

 # DIG4715c
-For subitting assignments for DIG4715c - Game Production
+For submitting assignments for DIG4715c - Game Production